Ratings & Rankings

 Step 2: To access the full range of features on the STARS Dashboard, log-in using your email address and password associated with your AASHE Account.
 If you have lost or forgotten your AASHE password, you may re-set it here.

-See Photos of our 2011 STARS press conference, and the following stories:
+See Photos of our press conference on the occasion of our very first STARS rating in 2011, and the following stories:

 - UofL's sustainability efforts rank silver, gold (UofL Today)